-Kylie Jenner Puts Booty On Display Alongside Sister Kim Kardashian As They Head For Sister Dinner
+Kylie Jenner Puts Booty On Display Alongside Sister Kim Kardashian As They Head For Family Dinner

 It was a fun night for the Kardashian-Jenner sisters.

 Kylie Jenner joined her sisters Kim, Kourtney, and Khloe Kardashian for a glamorous sibling outing on Tuesday night.
-While making their way to the George E Baldi restaurant in Santa Monica, Kylie and Kim had fun in the car together by singing some famous Kanye West tunes and sharing those clips onto their Instagram stories.
+While making their way to the Giorgio Baldi restaurant in Santa Monica, Kylie and Kim had fun in the car together by singing some famous Kanye West tunes and sharing those clips onto their Instagram stories.
 And when they stepped out the vehicle, they looked insanely stunning, as per the Daily Mail.

 The 21-year-old makeup mogul flaunted her busty assets and perky booty in a purple figure-hugging, strapless dress that accentuated her tiny waist and hourglass physique.
 The ankle-length, taupe ruched dress was paired with clear heels, that are possibly from Kanye’s Yeezy shoe collection, as well as a brown textured box-shaped clutch with a clear lucite handle.
 Kylie styled her long, dark locks into a low ponytail, and opted for some simple makeup that included nude lipstick, contoured cheeks, and super well-defined eyebrows.
 She topped of her glamorous look with delicate diamond earrings and two rings.